LucasPagano/trajectory_cnn/TRAINING.md

 - `--d_learning_rate`: Learning rate for the discriminator.
 Default is 5e-4.
 - `--d_steps`: An iteration consists of d_steps forward backward pass on the generator.
 Default is 2.
 - `--clipping_threshold_d`: Float value indicating the threshold at which the gradients should be clipped.
 Default is 0.

+####Cnn
+- `--embedding_dim`: Integer giving the dimension for the embedding layer for input (x, y) coordinates.
+Default is 64.
+- `--moving_threshold`: Threshold under which non-moving pedestrians will be predicted to stand still.
+Default is 0.
+- `--num_layers`: Number of layers in CNN.
+Default is 4.

 ### Output Options
 These flags control outputs from the training script: